Climate Migration City Project

 Action

-The City of eThekwini is using its GCF grant to promote social inclusion for migrants, connect them to essential services and employment opportunities, and improve their climate resilience.
+The City of eThekwini used its GCF grant to promote social inclusion for migrants, connect them to essential services and employment opportunities, and improve their climate resilience.

-Through its project, eThekwini is establishing an online care portal to link migrants and refugees to disaster risk reduction and response mechanisms, including healthcare, employment opportunities, and other critical legal and social services.
-The portal will include a registry to help the city better understand the demographics of unhoused migrants in eThekwini, warn them of upcoming climate events, and account for their well-being post-disaster.
+Through its project, eThekwini established an online care portal to link migrants and refugees to disaster risk reduction and response mechanisms, including healthcare, employment opportunities, and other critical legal and social services.
+The portal includes a registry to help the city better understand the demographics of unhoused migrants in eThekwini, warn them of upcoming climate events, and account for their well-being post-disaster.

-To facilitate access to these services, eThekwini is constructing the Karibu Community Care Center.
-The center will offer migrants a comprehensive suite of socioeconomic services, including legal assistance, psychosocial care, housing and documentation support, post-disaster relief, broadband access, hygiene facilities, and a food bank.
-The center will also help migrants access sustainable employment through job opportunities at its permaculture garden, integrated waste management facility, and kitchen space.
+To facilitate access to these services, eThekwini constructed the Karibu Community Care Center.
+The center offers migrants a comprehensive suite of socioeconomic services, including legal assistance, psychosocial care, housing and documentation support, post-disaster relief, broadband access, hygiene facilities, and a food bank.
+The center also helps migrants access sustainable employment through job opportunities at its permaculture garden, integrated waste management facility, and kitchen space.

 The Karibu Community Care Center and Portal work hand-in-hand to promote migrants’ socioeconomic inclusion and well-being while also strengthening climate resilience, disaster-response readiness, and food security.